East Asian stocks seen rising despite tighter monetary policy: Reuters poll

 (For other stories from the Reuters global stock markets poll: ()

-(Polling by bureaus in Bengaluru, Seoul, Shanghai and Taipei; Editing by Ross Finley and Richard Borsuk)
+Polling by bureaus in Bengaluru, Seoul, Shanghai and Taipei; Editing by Ross Finley and Richard Borsuk